About MWRD Management

 Jacqueline earned a Bachelor’s degree in Business Administration from Loyola University of Chicago and a Master of Business Administration degree from Roosevelt University.

 General Administration supports the office of the Executive Director in implementing Board policies.
 The organization includes Diversity, Management and Budget, Facilities, Police, and Public Affairs.

 Officer: Eileen M. McElligott, Administrative Services

 Eileen McElligott is the Administrative Services Officer for the MWRD.
 She joined the MWRD in 1988 as a Management Analyst I, was promoted over the years and is a member of the Executive leadership team.
 Eileen is responsible for the MWRD’s budget, police department, facilities administration and the MWRD fleet.

-Eileen graduated from St. Xavier University in Chicago with Bachelor of Arts in Business Administration.
-She received her Master in Business Administration from Dominican University in River Forest, IL.
+Eileen graduated from St. Xavier University in Chicago with a Bachelor of Arts in Business Administration.
+She received her Master's degree in Business Administration from Dominican University in River Forest, IL.
 Eileen is the MWRD’s first female Administrative Services Officer.